jabberjabberjabber/LLMTester/README.md

 2. Install [Python for Windows](https://www.python.org/downloads/windows/).

-4. Download [KoboldCPP.exe](https://github.com/LostRuins/koboldcpp/releases) and place it in the LlavaImageTagger folder.
+4. Download [KoboldCPP.exe](https://github.com/LostRuins/koboldcpp/releases) and place it in the LLMTester folder.
+Make sure it is named 'koboldcpp.exe'

 5. Run `llmTester-run.bat` and wait for the model weights to download and Koboldcpp to start.